joshuapjacob/crypto-volatility-surface/README.md

 uv run streamlit run app.py
 ```

-If you are in a restricted location and use a proxy to access Binance, set a `BINANCE_PROXY` environment variable.
+If you are in a restricted location (like the United States) and use a proxy to access Binance, set a `BINANCE_PROXY` environment variable.

 ```bash
 # For example: